brick/brick/README.md

 A controller is a piece of code that returns a `Response` for an incoming `Request`.
 This is where you put all the glue logic to work with models, interact with the database, and generate HTML content.

-A controller can be any function such as an anonymous `function() {}`, but is generally a class with a number of methods that correspond to different pages or actions.
+A controller can be any `callable`, but is generally a class with a number of methods that correspond to different pages or actions.

 Let's create a simple controller class: